arthurnw/workmux/README.md

   root)
 - `window_prefix`: Prefix for tmux window names (default: `wm-`)
 - `panes`: Array of pane configurations
-  - `command`: Command to run in the pane
+  - `command`: Optional command to run when the pane is created.
+If omitted, the pane starts with your default shell.
   - `focus`: Whether this pane should receive focus (default: false)
   - `split`: How to split from previous pane (`horizontal` or `vertical`)
 - `post_create`: Commands to run after worktree creation (in the new worktree